 Ahh those days, when you just want a hearty and comforting meal and then curl up on the couch.
 Whether it is the winter weather getting you down, or just a very stressful day, there are times when you just want to indulge.
 And if you are looking for something special, French comfort food will certainly fit the bill.

-Recipes that are rich with French tradition, made for generations with thick sauces and heavy creams, these are the classic comfort foods that French people enjoy in their own homes.
+Recipes that are rich with tradition with classic ingredients from the French pantry, made for generations with thick sauces and heavy creams.
+These are the classic comfort foods that French people enjoy in their own homes.